stevinus1/sw360rest_tools/README.md

 POST:

 POST requests can be made by creating a file containing formatted data for all the objects you want to add to sw360.
-Templates for adding different types, with required fields labelled are below.
+Templates for adding different types, with required fields labelled, are below.

 Component
 {